bright/new-www/content/blog/ios-developer-with-over-8-years-of-experience-meet-filip.md

 ## You are going to conduct iOS workshops for devs outside our Bright Team.
 What will they be about?

-I will conduct workshops about the offline mode in iOS mobile applications.
-During one hour workshops, every participant will learn how to write code allowing for viewing data from external services without accessing the internet.
+I will conduct workshops about new iOS feature - Live Activity.
 The workshops are designed for experienced juniors and fresh regulars.
-They will be conducted in spring (probably April) 2022.
+They will be held in Polish.
+Feel free to join.

+<div class='block-button'><h2>Join FIlip's workshops about Live Activity</h2><div>Live Activity is available in iOS 16.
+Do you want to learn more about it?
+Join our free online workshops for iOS developers (juniors and mid).</div><a href="https://live-activity-ios-darmowe-warsztaty.getresponsepages.com/"><button>book your spot</button></a></div>

 ## Finally, what do you do after hours? 😎

 I enjoy playing board games with my wife.
 Also, I love to build Lego constructions with my son.
 Nothing complicated, we just build for fun. 😉 So I guess spending time with my family is a priority.

-<div class='block-button'><h2>We are looking for iOS Developers</h2><div>Join Filip and other Bright iOS developers.
-Work with clients from industries such as FinTech, Blockchain, HealthTech, Retail, Logistics, and more.</div><a href="/jobs/senior-ios-developer"><button>Apply and join Filip</button></a></div>